 Johns Hopkins University, led by David Newman-Toker, M.D.

-Strokes can lead to obvious and crippling symptoms.
-These include paralysis on one side of the body or trouble speaking.
-Strokes can also have milder symptoms like dizziness or vertigo.
-This can be mistaken for common inner ear disorders.
-Prompt stroke diagnosis can lead to treatments that restore brain blood flow and prevent stroke worsening.
-This can limit or reverse disability.
-It can also decrease risk of future stroke and heart attack.
-However, during COVID-19, patients with early stroke symptoms may avoid in-person care.
+Strokes can have obvious and crippling symptoms, such as paralysis on one side of the body or trouble speaking.
+Strokes can also have milder symptoms like dizziness or vertigo, which can be mistaken for common inner ear disorders.
+Prompt stroke diagnosis can lead to treatments that restore brain blood flow, prevent stroke worsening, and limit or reverse disability.
+It can also decrease the risk of future stroke and heart attack.
+However, fear of catching COVID-19 stopped people with early stroke symptoms like dizziness from going to the hospital.

-Specialist doctors can tell the difference between brain and ear problems.
-They do this by looking at a patient’s eye movements.
+Specialist doctors can tell the difference between brain and ear problems by looking at a patient’s eye movements with special goggles that record and measure eye movements of dizzy patients.
 This is more accurate than brain imaging such as CT or MRI.
 Looking at eye movements remotely requires high-quality video.
 This cannot be done with routine streaming video used in telemedicine services.
-This American Heart Association funded project will create equitable access to specialists through mobile tele-diagnosis.
-Specialists will address possible stroke symptoms in patient homes using a smartphone application.
-Patients will use the app to record their eye movements and send them to specialists.
-Specialists will rapidly say if the patient needs urgent stroke care or in-home treatment for ear problems.
-For those at risk of stroke or other cardiovascular disease, we will use this “teachable moment” connect patients with preventive care.
+This American Heart Association-funded project will create equitable access to specialists through mobile tele-diagnosis.
+Our solution is to create a smartphone app that will record patient eye movements while patients are at home.
+The videos will be sent to our patient database where specially trained doctors will review the videos.
+Urgent patients will be directed to the nearest hospitals because of concern about stroke.
+Not urgent patients will be scheduled for a virtual appointment.

 University of Michigan, led by Brahmajee Nallamothu